The Maupintown Film Festival is located in Charlottesville, Virginia at the historic Jefferson School African American Heritage Center.

-Join us July 10-12, 2020 for our 6th annual festival as we share films that highlight little-known and thought-provoking stories, and celebrate the 100th anniversary of the ratification of the 19th amendment with films that focus on the stories of African-American women.
+Join us July 7-9, 2023 for our 10th annual festival as we share films that highlight little-known and thought-provoking stories.

 The Maupintown Film Festival is a non-competitive film festival, and is focused on creating exposure for African American filmmakers and sharing untold stories of African American history and culture to bring awareness and education to the community.

 All filmmakers are eligible to submit their films to the Maupintown Film Festival.
 From both the state of Virginia and globally.
 We welcome US and international film submissions.